PRIMARY SCHOOL (VOLKSSCHULE)

 The parents of children who are required to attend school must register their child or children at the relevant primary school.
 Admission to primary school will take place following registration.
 When registering their child, parents must take the child along with them, so that the Head Teacher can determine whether the child is ready to attend school.
 A child is ready to attend school, if it can be assumed that he/she is capable of following the teaching in Year 1, without becoming physically or mentally overchallenged.

 If, upon registering a child for school, there are grounds to assume that the child is not yet ready to start school, or in the event that the child's parents or guardians demand that their child's readiness for school be examined, the Head Teacher of the school must decide whether the child is ready to attend school or not.
 Children, who have reached compulsory school age, but are not yet ready to attend school, must be admitted to the pre-school year.
+The school psychology service can be contacted for support in the decision process.

 Information regarding the various forms of all-day education at state schools can be obtained from the relevant Regional Education Board (Landesschulrat or Stadtschulrat für Wien).